ckxkexing/chenkx.github.io/content/posts/Note_write_technical_report.md

 ### Formality

-- Reports are formal documents, but that doesn't mean you have to use **overly complex words** or grammar.
+- Reports are formal documents, but that doesn't mean you have to use **overly complex words** or grammar:
   - 'send' rather than 'dispatch'
   - 'finish' rather than 'draw to a conclusion'.
 - Writing in an impersonal style can also make sentences difficult to read. e.g. 'It was immediately apparent to the writers...'.
 Use the more straightforward active voice: "I recommend" or "We recommend".

 ### Example